By Don Koenig

 Some prophecy scholars say the war of Ezekiel is at or just a few days before the start of the seven year tribulation but that timing seems to leave no time for Israel to be dwelling securely before the covenant is confirmed by the Antichrist figure for seven years.
 They make the first 3 1/2 years of a seven year covenant foretold by Daniel to be the entire length of this peace in Israel.
 However, that does does not seem to be what Daniel or Ezekiel imply.
 I do not know how an attitude of security can come about in so short a time.

 Other prophecy scholars say Ezekiel's war occurs in the middle of the tribulation but this is when Israel is told to flee to the mountains for 1260 days.
 How then can they also burn the weapons of war for seven years and bury the dead after seven months in Israel as the prophecy in Ezekiel declares?
 How do they do this while the greatest tribulation ever is taking place on earth?
 Seems to me they don't.

 Still others claim the War of Ezekiel is at the end of the tribulation at the second coming of Jesus but Ezekiel's description does not fit the nations that come against Israel at the end of the tribulation.
 These armies come from all nations deceived by the Antichrist.
 The Ezekiel war mentions only specific nations and they are led by Gog.
 The destruction of the armies are different in both wars and Gog's armies are buried but the armies led by the Antichrist are not.

 If my theory is true, it would make the passage that says Israel will be burning the weapons of war for seven years sensible.
-They would have to stop after seven years because the arrival of the Beast will force them to flee to the mountains or be killed.
+They would have to stop the burning after seven years because the arrival of the Beast will force them to flee to the mountains or be killed.
 My theory implies that the seal, trumpet, and vial judgments of Revelation will span 10 1/2 years rather than just seven.
 All this is further developed in my Revelation commentary.